5 Common Health Issues that are Interrupting Your Working Day (and How to Manage Them)

 The importance of breakfast tends to be a subject which divides many.
 Some people choose to skip it altogether.
 But a healthy breakfast is no doubt a good platform on which to start a busy day.
 Foods that release energy slowly and are high in fiber, such as porridge oats, are beneficial for digestive health and will help you to stay energized at work.

 To lower the risk of afternoon indigestion, avoiding heavy meals at lunchtime is always advisable.
 Try to steer clear of sugar- or calorie-dense foods and go for something lighter but nutritious, again so that you can stay energized into the later hours of your working day.
+Also, consider taking a prebiotic and probiotic blend to ensure your gut is properly supported.

 Written by Natalie Bracco for Working Mother and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to legal@getmatcha.com.